spotDL/spotdlRedesign/docs/docs/supplementary-docs.md

 - This isn't exactly a full-detail flowchart, just an overview, as long all if-else logic blocks and all loops are represented its enough.

-- The diagrams for are to be grouped under the same location as the source file but under the `./docs/models/flow` folder. (eg. control flow diagrams for `./spotDL/defaults/search.py` will go under `.docs/models/flows/defaults/search.md`)
+- The diagrams are to be grouped under the same location as the source file but under the `./docs/models/flow` folder. (eg. control flow diagrams for `./spotDL/defaults/search.py` will go under `.docs/models/flows/defaults/search.md`)